 Call for appointment:410-553-8160 410-553-8160

-UM Baltimore Washington Medical Center spine surgeons and specialists provide comprehensive care to patients with disorders, injuries, deformities and painful conditions of the neck and back.
+UM Baltimore Washington Medical Center spine surgeons and specialists provide comprehensive care to patients with spine disorders, injuries, deformities and other conditions that cause neck and back pain.

 Causes of Neck and Back Pain

 We treat a number of degenerative spine disorders, guiding you towards the best treatment possible.
 Common disorders include:

 Degenerative Disc Disease

 Degenerative disc disease is a relatively common, normal part of aging.
 This occurs when the disc (the cushions) in between the vertebra (the bones) in your back or neck wear out.
 The symptoms can range from mild to severe.